jerhon/developer-notes/docs/linux/iptables.md

 IP tables is a service to configure netfilter.
 It can be used as a way to filter traffic going in and out of a linux PC.
 It's most common usage is as a firewall.

+IP tables works as set of "Chains" where each chain is used as a set of rules that accept or reject network traffic.

+The main chains are
+* INPUT - Defines traffic coming into the machine.
+* FORWARD - Defines traffic being routed through the machine.
+Most common example is through docker.
+* OUTPUT - Defines traffic going out of the machine.

 ## Cheatsheet: iptables

 A set of commands to use with iptables.